-As described in the introduction, the reactivity-accessibility models consider the reactivity and accessibility of each potential SoM of a substrate molecule.
-Reactivity describes the inherent lability of a potential SoM, while accessibility describes how easily the reactive centre can approach the potential SoM.
-[1] In this work, the reactivity is characterised using the Ea and the ΔE_a of a simplified transition state.
-The ΔE_a specifies the difference in E_a values between sites within a molecule.
-E.g. the ΔE_a values for two potential sites in a molecule with the E_a values of 50 kJ mol-1 and 75 kJ mol-1 would be 0 kJ mol-1 and 25 kJ mol-1, respectively.
-The simplified reaction mechanisms for AOs, 14 CYPs, [1] FMOs, [30] and UGTs [30], with which the E_a values are calculated, have been previously published (with the exception of the oxidation of aldehydes, which can be found in the supporting information of the current work).
-However, the referenced work has used DFT to obtain the E_a values.
-In the current work, semi-empirical methods such as AM1 [94] and PM6 [95] are used to calculate E_a values.
+$\Delta E{\rm a}$ of a simplified transition state.
+The $\Delta E{\rm a}$ specifies the difference in $E{\rm a}$ values between sites within a molecule.
+For example, the $\Delta E{\rm a}$ values for two potential sites in a molecule with the $E{\rm a}$ values of 50 and 75 kJ mol-1 would be 0 and 25 kJ mol-1, respectively.
+The simplified reaction mechanisms for AOs,14 CYPs,1 FMOs,30 and UGTs,30 with which the $E{\rm a}$ values are calculated, have been previously published (with the exception of the oxidation of aldehydes, which can be found in the Supporting Information of the current work).
+However, the referenced work has used DFT to obtain the $E{\rm a}$ values.
+In the current work, semi-empirical methods such as AM194 and PM695 are used to calculate $E{\rm a}$ values.
 The semi-empirical methods are used because they are significantly faster than ab initio methods and therefore can be applied to an entire substrate on a routine basis.

-The accessibility descriptors in this work are all based on the atom-pair descriptor concept, where distances from the potential SoM to specified functional groups are defined as counts of bonds.
-SMARTS patterns (SMILES arbitrary target specification, where SMILES stands for Simplified molecular-input line-entry system) are used to define the groups which describe functionalities such as acidic and basic groups, hydrogen bond donors and acceptors, and lipophilic groups that may interact with key residues in the active site of a protein.
-[1] The reactivity and accessibility descriptors for each SoM are then associated with the data from the experiments (is a SoM observed to be metabolised or not), which enables us to build quantitative structure-activity relationship (QSAR) models for each aforementioned isoform or species.
+The accessibility descriptors in this work are all based on the atompair descriptor concept, where distances from the potential SoM to specified functional groups are defined as counts of bonds.
+SMARTS patterns (SMILES arbitrary target specification, where SMILES stands for simplified molecular-input line-entry system) are used to define the groups that describe functionalities such as acidic and basic groups, hydrogen bond donors and acceptors, and lipophilic groups that may interact with key residues in the active site of a protein.1 The reactivity and accessibility descriptors for each SoM are then associated with the data from the experiments (is a SoM observed to be metabolized or not), which enables us to build quantitative structure-activity relationship (QSAR) models for each aforementioned isoform or species.

-Computational Methods

-All potential substrate structures in this work were generated from SMILES using OEChem from OpenEye.
-[96, 97] Transition state structures were based on previous work by the authors and others.
-[1, 14, 30] The calculations for obtaining the E_a values for the reactivity-accessibility models were performed using the semi-empirical methods AM1 [94] and PM6 [95] using the program package CP2K [98].
-AM1 was chosen to calculate the E_a values because it had the best performance when testing it with our benchmark calculations (not published).
-It was, on average, the fastest and had the least amount of failed calculations.
-Furthermore, it has been successfully implemented in our previously published reactivity-accessibility models [1].
-Since the simplified mechanism for AO includes a molybdenum atom, the PM6 semi-empirical method is used for AO models, which has the necessary parameters for this element.
+Computational Methods.
+All potential substrate structures in this work were generated from SMILES using OEChem from OpenEye.^{96,97} Transition state structures were based on previous work by the authors and others.^{1,14,30} The calculations for obtaining the E_a values for the reactivity-accessibility models were performed using the semi-empirical methods AM194 and PM695 using the program package CP2K.98 AM1 was chosen to calculate the E_a values because it had the best performance when testing it with our benchmark calculations (not published).
+It was, on average, the fastest and had the least number of failed calculations.
+Furthermore, it has been successfully implemented in our previously published reactivity-accessibility models.1 Since the simplified mechanism for AO includes a molybdenum atom, the PM6 semi-empirical method is used for AO models, which has the necessary parameters for this element.

 In many cases, the semi-empirical methods are subject to systematic errors due to the approximations they make to the Hamiltonian.
-Therefore, in order for the semi-empirical methods to be used confidently, corrections to account for these systematic errors are calculated by correlating the E_a values obtained with semi-empirical methods to the E_a values obtained with DFT.
-The potential SoM are divided into types based on the corrections they require (e.g. aliphatic and aromatic carbon atoms for CYP [1]) and the respective corrections are applied to the E_a values.
-The discovered SoM types can be recognised using SMARTS patterns and the application of corrections can be automated.
+Therefore, for the semi-empirical methods to be used confidently, corrections to account for these systematic errors are calculated by correlating the E_a values obtained with semi-empirical methods to the E_a values obtained with DFT.
+The potential SoM are divided into types based on the corrections they require (e.g., aliphatic and aromatic carbon atoms for CYP1) and the respective corrections are applied to the E_a values.
+The discovered SoM types can be recognized using SMARTS patterns and the application of corrections can be automated.